 - 8 cups (64 oz) chicken broth

 - about 1 tsp salt, and ground pepper to taste

-- 2 cups egg noodles (I used the old fashioned style)
+- 2 cups egg noodles (I used the old fashioned style) or 1 cup rice

 - Place chicken breasts in crock pot.
 Top with chopped onions and carrots.
 Add garlic, olive oil, and spices.